QuiteAFancyEmerald/Holy-Unblocker/README.md

 Use the same steps above by running `npm install` in your repository and adding a `.gitignore` in your root directory specifying to exclude `node_modules`.

 ## Detailed FAQ
-A detailed FAQ with common issues and solutions can be found <a href="https://holyubofficial.net/?faq">here</a> or on any official HU site on the FAQ page.
+A detailed FAQ with common issues and solutions can be found at <a href="https://holyubofficial.net/?faq">here</a> or on any official HU site on the FAQ page.

+**Why are YouTube videos not working?**

+If you are having persistent issues even after doing the steps above there is a chance that the instance is down temporarily, especially if large groups of people are also having the issue.
+The latest release of Alloy currently does not have support for YouTube.
+However manually putting in full links like `https://www.youtube.com/watch?v=mauV2NdCs60` will work.
+You may also try doing a Hard Reload (Ctrl+Shift+R)

+A later release of Alloy may fix this issue.
+Sorry.

 **Why is the site I am on not working correctly or having CAPTCHA errors?**

-Captcha support is currently not available on some of the older proxies sadly.
+Captcha has limited support on Womginx.
+However support is not available on some of the older proxies sadly.
 Therefore some sites may not work with any of the sites.
 Read below for issues with links on sites.

-However Womginx has captcha support now!

-**Why are some page links not working or leading to 404 pages?**
+**Why are page links not working or leading to 404 pages?**

 This is an issue with the latest release of Alloy proxy but it may also occur with other proxies.
 In this case manually entering the URL of the page you would like to view can solve this or try navigating using the home button.
 (Reddit, Twitter) The next release of Alloy may fix this also.

 **When using YouTube on any of the proxy sites, why does the page not load fully or the video is just white?**